Customer Journey Mapping for the Hospitality Industry

 - Moreover, send an Email with information on activities and events happening around the city (during the guest’s stay) and/or notable place to visit.
 Cross-sell services like Hotel Cab, ticket reservation with additional charges, etc.Desirable outcome: As mentioned earlier, engaging with customers to uplift their well-being is the best way to keep them satisfied.
 And this can be done best by suggesting recreational activities based on their preferences and purpose of visit.

 - Just a day before the arrival, send a Booking Reminder Email.
-At this point, cross-sell other hotel services like airport pickup, dinner reservation, spa appointment, etc. In addition, upsell and offer to upgrade the room and/or in-room services.Desirable outcome: Since the hotel guest is all set for the trip, he/she will be more receptive to any cross-selling as well as upselling offer.
+At this point, cross-sell other hotel services like airport pickup, dinner reservation, spa appointment, etc. You can send send a reminder link on email which you get from an appointment scheduling software.
+In addition, upsell and offer to upgrade the room and/or in-room services.Desirable outcome: Since the hotel guest is all set for the trip, he/she will be more receptive to any cross-selling as well as upselling offer.

 - Lastly, send a Text Message providing directions to the hotel (or Google Maps link) and a soothing ‘looking forward’ message.
 If the guest has opted for an airport pickup service, share the car as well as contact details of the driver.Desirable outcome: Making the hotel guest feel welcomed and well informed right before they check-in can make him/her feel valued.
 Besides, this can also help create a positive attitude towards the hotel and its services.

 Did you know that, for the above-mentioned use-case, you can use WebEngage Journey Designer to create the customer journey workflow in no time?
 This is how it would look like.